-This tour takes in all the same things, but offers a unique experience staying in smaller hotels, B&B's and inns.
-If you aren't one for the big, glitzy resorts and would like to mix more with the locals, this itinerary is for you.
+California and Arizona may a perfect combo on this grand west holiday.
+Imagine, your first glimpse of the majestic Grand Canyon or standing in awe of the waterfalls at Yosemite National Park.
+Descend to the depths of Death Valley and follow the crashing waves along the Pacific Coast Highway.
+This tour takes in all those fabulous sights, but offers the unique experience of staying in smaller personalised hotels, family run B&B's, lodges and historic inns.
+If you aren't one for the big, glitzy resorts and would prefer to mix with the locals, this itinerary is just for you.

 Price per person includes: